nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

 says, over and over, Peter told me: 'Look at these little French girls, they're really white and they don't seem to hate me.
 And yet a girl of my own race hesitates to marry me merely because she looks like white.'
 She pressed her hand hard against her quivering mouth.
-"It 'seems he can't forgive me.
+"It seems he can't forgive me.
 Peter told me so I could be prepared for anything I might hear.
 Oh, Janna, this terrible country with its false ideals!
 So you see why I'm glad there's the South to go to---I've got to choose